BostonGlobe/2016_primaries_smt/README.md

 #### How to create a new table

-Create a new *.jpt* with the following content - e.g. Iowa Democratic caucuses:
+We're going to create a table for the Iowa Democratic caucuses.
+Create a new *.jpt* with the following content:

 ```html
 <!-- MODIFY THE ID FIELD IN THE FOLLOWING LINE -->